Created; 17-02-2016, Update; 08-05-2025, 10-05-2025

 - But a DC non-symmetry now recognised due to the op-amp offset can be corrected by taking out the centre split two resistor network and replacing it with a single resistor.

-Vibration sensor function flaw in the can be resolved by this proposal;
+The vibration sensor function flaw can be resolved by this proposal.

 - Consider changing the double diode for an NPN and a PNP transistor to switch the feedback and also rectify.

 Revised Vibration sensor.
-The transistor shown have been changed from place holders.
+The transistor shown has been changed from place holders.

 The designer now needs to select a switching transistor for low saturation voltage but